arouyan/lakeFS/docs/integrations/kubeflow.md

    packages_to_install=['lakefs_client==<lakeFS version>']) # Type in the lakeFS version you are using
 ```

-You can invoke any lakeFS operation supported by lakeFS OpenAPI, for example, you could implement a commit and merge function-based ContainerOps.
+You can invoke any lakeFS operation supported by lakeFS OpenAPI.
+For example, you could implement a commit and merge function-based ContainerOps.
 Check out the full API [reference](https://docs.lakefs.io/reference/api.html).

 ### Non-function-based ContainerOps